sablier-labs/flow/PRECISION-ISSUE.md

 #### Specific example

-The problem arises when we have a moment in time `t`, which is bounded by the time range $`[t_0, t_1]`$.
-When any of the following three functions are called, a delay occurs (causing a right shift in the ongoing debt function) because they all internally update the snapshot time:
+The issue that occurs is a delay in receiving the same amount of tokens at the expected time, as compared to before any of the functions below are called at a specific moment $`t`$, within the time range $`[t_0, t_1]`$.
+This delay results in a right shift in the ongoing debt function (Figure 4), as all of these functions internally update the snapshot time.

 1. `adjustRatePerSecond`
 2. `pause`